joashxu/NYCSubwayDataAnalysis/report/report.md

 ### 2.6 Intrepretation

+The 'rain' coefficient from our model turns out to be negative.
+The P value for this coefficient (**0.011**) is greater than 0.05, which indicates that is not statistically significant.
+The 'precipi' coefficient also has a P value that is greater then 0.05.

 To check if the R^2 is fit for the regresion model.
-I do some analysis on the residual.
+I also do some analysis on the residual.
 First I plot the residuals histogram as follow:

 ![png](img/residual_histogram.png)